jlmelville/smallvis/docs/idp-theory.md

 \right]
 $$

-The term $\mathrm{Var}_{p_{j|i}}(r_{ij}^2)$ is the Fisher Information for the precision $\beta_i$.
+The term $\operatorname{Var}_{p_{j|i}}(r_{ij}^2)$ is the Fisher Information with respect to the precision $\beta_i$.
 This may not be immediately obvious even if you are familiar with Fisher Information.
 To prove it, let's go through the derivation.
 I am going to play a bit fast and loose with notation because in all the examples I see, there are a ton of parentheses and semi-colons which seems unnecessary for the fairly simple distribution we have here.
-Apologies to any statisticians reading this.
+Apologies once more to any statisticians reading this.

-The likelihood, $L$ of picking point $j$ given point $i$ is just the probability:
+The likelihood, $L$ of picking point $j$ given point $i$ is just the
+probability:

 $$
 L = p_{j|i}